realJongi/netty-websocket/README.md

       ```
       (in the handler itself OR save the handler instance)

-      You can identify incoming/established connections by the WebSocketID:
+      You can identify incoming/established connections by the WebSocketID OR by the Netty Channel:

       ```java
       webSocketHandlerLine.getWebSocketID();
+      webSocketHandlerLine.getChannel();
       ```

       (add) ExampleHandler: